markusmobius/go-domdistiller/README.md

 ## Status

 This package is still in development and the port process is still not finished.
-There are 47 files with 6,319 lines of code that haven’t been ported, so there is still long way to go.
+There are 32 files with 5,497 lines of code that haven’t been ported, so there is still long way to go.

 ## Changelog

+### 14 October 2020

+- Port all `ImageScorer` in `webdocuments/filters/images/`
+- Port `LeadImageFinder` from `webdocuments/filters/LeadImageFinder.java`
+- Port `NestedElementRetainer` from `webdocuments/filters/NestedElementRetainer.java`
+- Port `RelevantElements` from `webdocuments/filters/RelevantElements.java`
+- Port `TestWebDocumentBuilder` from `javatest/webdocument/TestWebDocumentBuilder.java`

 ### 13 October 2020